Tailings: Pond reclamation by microbiology

-International policy
+Regulation

 The UN and business communities developed an international standard for tailings management in 2020 after the critical failure of the Brumadinho dam disaster.
 The program was convened by United Nations Environment Programme (UNEP), International Council on Mining and Metals (ICMM) and the Principles for Responsible Investment.
+Public preferences on mining can vary depending on the environmental impact of tailings.